Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 Motion's WAAPI advantage:

 - CPU efficiency: For simple property animations (transforms, opacity), Motion's browser-native engine uses less CPU than GSAP's JavaScript interpolation, freeing main-thread cycles for React reconciliation or other logic.
+Per Chrome's rendering performance guide, offloading to compositor threads reduces main-thread contention.

 - Battery impact: Native animations can be more power-efficient on mobile devices, though the difference is modest for typical UI interactions.
+Reference W3C Web Animations specification for technical details on hardware acceleration.

 GSAP's load resilience: